McStasMcXtrace/Schools/ESS_May_2021/Wednesday_May_5th/4_Choppers_and_other_rotating_optics/README.md

 * The guide has to be split into two segments to accommodate the chopper
 * Use DiskChopper, but set is_first to 0
 * Ensure the distance between source and chopper is known
-* Use declare and initialize to calculate appropriate delay
+* You may (buit you don't have to) use declare and initialize to calculate appropriate delay
 * McStas has a constant called K2V that converts from wavevector to velocity

 You _may_ cheat by looking at the solution file